 To see a list of the Australian caterpillars that are included in this gallery

-Caterpillars are the larvae of moths and butterflies, and although butterflies are often credited with being the most beautiful of insects, the caterpillars from which these glamorous creatures finally evolve have their own beauty.
+Caterpillars are the larvae of moths and butterflies, and although butterflies are often credited with being the most beautiful of insects, the caterpillars from which these glamorous creatures finally evolve have their own unique beauty.

-Many, as shown in the images in this photo gallery, are extremely colourful, but their attractive appearance often hides a dark secret, for not all caterpillars not all are as harmless as they might appear.
+Many, as shown in the images in this photo gallery, are extremely colourful, but their attractive appearance often hides a dark secret, for not all caterpillars are as harmless as they might appear.